andresgongora/synth-shell/doc/coding_style.md

 ### Line length
 Limit lines to 80 characters whenever possible (code + characters).
 Use backslash '\' to continue code on a second line.

+### New lines to separate code
+If adding new lines to separate chunks of code, use either 1, 2, 3 or 6 lines.

+* 1 line if the code is very related
+* 2 lines if the code in inside the same function, and the function is short
+* 3 lines if the code in inside the same function, and the function is
+    complex.
+In this case, a "header-comment" must be placed above each chunk
+    explaining what it does.
+* 6 lines To separate bigger code sections, like to separate the sections that
+    contain functions with similar functionality or intention.